S0Eric/CSJSMeetup2103/Outline.md

 Now that we have some data in the state object, we have to change our component to render its UI from that data.

 Let's delete the 8 static timestamp DIVs, and uncomment the code that creates them from the timestamps array.
-Solid provides a special For component that iterates over a collection, specified by the each property.
-For each element in the collection, it invokes the function that is a child of the For component.
+Solid provides special For and Index loop components that iterate over a collection, specified by the each property.
+The For component is for looping through a list of objects, while the Index component is for looping through a list of primitives.
+To minimize re-rendering, Solid has to know when an item in a list has changed.
+Each object has a unique ID, but primitives don't.
+The Index component uses the list index as the key.

+For each element in the collection, For and Index invoke the function that is a child of the loop component.
 That function returns the JSX that will be used.

 Formatting the timestamp required a bit of code, so I'll uncomment the fmtTs function that does that.
 It displays a special string if the timestamp is undefined, or if the timestamp is a number then it subtracts it from the experiment start timestamp to get the offset time and formats that as a string.

 When I save this file, it'll hot reload and you'll see the blank timestamp placeholders and then the actual timestamps 2 seconds later.
 Now let's tackle the values.

-Rendering the settings rows is very similar except it performs two nested For loops.
+Rendering the settings rows is very similar except it performs two nested loops.

 ====Delete all the static data and uncomment out the dynamic part====

 The outer For iterates over each setting row, the outer loop function creates the DIV containing the description and then iterates over each value in that setting row.

-The inner For function invokes the fmtValue function that displays the value as a string, or a dash if it's undefined.
+The inner Index function invokes the fmtValue function that displays the value as a string, or a dash if it's undefined.

 ====Uncomment the fmtValue function====